 In some species the mated pair will stay together for a while, but mature males do not live nearly as long as mature females.
 It is then, once the male has died of old age, that the female will eat the male.

 The female stores the sperm until she needs it, and this can be for as long as 18 months if conditions are unfavourable.
 However she will have to use the sperm before she moults.

 Ballooning is done by small spiders and spiderlings.
 In the early summer it is done mainly by young spiders dispersing to a new area, and later in the year it is mainly adult money spiders that balloon.

 To balloon the spider climbs as high up whatever structure it is on, turns to face the wind, and releases a few strands of silk.
+It detects the strength and direction of the wind with sensory hairs on its legs.
 Then it lifts its body up holding on to the surface with just two front legs, and waits till the air currents carries it up.

 Ballooning takes place when there is a very light breeze.
 Of course the spider will have no control over direction or landing place, and so many spiders perish as a result of ballooning.

 Spiders can balloon to over 3000 m in height and still survive.
-They can travel great distances, and are often early colonisers after fire, disaster, etc.
+They can travel great distances, and are often early colonizers after fire, disaster, etc.

 Spiders cannot eat solid food.
 They inject or pour (depending on family) digestive juices into or onto their prey.
 These juices liquefy the prey with is sucked up leaving only the hard parts.
 They can eat quite a lot in one go, as the abdomen can expand.
 Also many species can go a long time without any food at all.
 It used to be thought that all spiders were carnivores, however the wonderfully named Bagheera kiplingi, a jumping spider found in Mexico, Costa Rica and Guatemala is predominantly herbivorous.

 If you wish to live and thrive,